ga4gh/vrs/docs/source/appendices/design_decisions.rst

 @@@@@@@@@@@@@@@@@@@@@@@@@@@

-In order to standardize the presentation of sequence variation, computed ids from the VR specification require that Alleles be fully justified from the description of the NCBI `Variant Overprecision Correction Algorithm (VOCA)`_.
+In order to standardize the presentation of sequence variation, computed ids from VRS require that Alleles be fully justified from the description of the NCBI `Variant Overprecision Correction Algorithm (VOCA)`_.
 Furthermore, normalization rules must be identical for all sequence types; although this need not be a strict requirement, there is no reason to normalize using